 Baldwin Park Festival of Lights Parade

-On the same night of the Winter Park boat parade, Baldwin Park hosts their annual nighttime parade called the Festival of Lights.
+On the same night of the Winter Park boat parade, Baldwin Park hosts their annual nighttime parade called the Winter Spark Holiday Parade and Festival.
 Over 40 entries have participated in the parade in years past.
-The 2012 event takes place on Saturday, December 8th, 2012 at 6 PM.
+The 2012 event takes place on Saturday, December 14th, 2013 at 6 PM.

 Jingle Bell 5K

 Baldwin Park hosts the holiday Jingle Bell 5k to benefit the Arthritis Foundation fund to help find a cure for arthritis.
 The 5k event will be held on Saturday, December 14th, 2013 with the race time starting at 8:00 AM.